rjaros/kilua/README.md

 - Rendering to String with JS/Node or WasmJS/Node target (ready for SSR).
 - Ready to use components for all typical web application use cases.
 - Component based API (familiar to KVision users).
-- Fullstack support ported from KVision.
+- ~~Fullstack support ported from KVision.~~ (RPC will be available as a separate project)
 - Modular architecture.

 ## Project status

-All main concepts have been tested and the development is now focused on implementing new components.
+All main concepts have been tested and all planned components are ready.
+I've decided to implement fullstack interfaces (RPC) as a new, separate project.
 The project can be built and tested with single gradle tasks.
 Contributions and PRs are welcomed.
 Still no artifacts are published, but we are close to the first alpha release.